Sixth Workshop on NLP for Similar Languages, Varieties and Dialects

 Previous editions of the workshop were VarDial 2018 co-located with COLING, VarDial 2017 co-located with EACL, VarDial 2016 co-located with COLING, LT4VarDial 2015 co-located with RANLP, and VarDial 2014 co-located with COLING.

-- Language resources and tools for similar languages, varieties and dialects
+- Corpora, resources, and tools for similar languages, varieties and dialects;

 - Adaptation of tools (taggers, parsers) for similar languages, varieties and dialects;